Solving particle-antiparticle and cosmological constant problems: Explanation of cosmological acceleration

-Let us note the following.
+where $H_{nr}$ is the internal two-body Hamiltonian and $m_{12}$ is the reduced two-particle mass.
+Then, as a consequence of the Hamilton equations, in semiclassical approximation, the relative acceleration is again given by Eq. (\ref{accel}) but now ${\bf a}$ is the relative acceleration and ${\bf r}$ is the relative radius vector.

+From a formal point of view, such a calculation must be carried out to confirm mathematically that here standard non-relativistic concepts work since, from the point of view of these concepts, if, for example, the acceleration of the first particle is ${\bf a}_1$ and of the second is ${\bf a}_2$, then their relative acceleration equals ${\bf a}_1-{\bf a}_2$.

+The fact that the relative acceleration of noninteracting bodies is not zero does not contradict the law of inertia, because this law is valid only in the case of Galilei and Poincare symmetries, and in the formal limit $R\to\infty$, ${\bf a}$ becomes zero as it should be.
 Since $c$ is the contraction parameter for the transition from Poincare invariant theory to Galilei invariant one, the results of the latter can be obtained from the former in the formal limit $c\to\infty$, and Galilei invariant theories do not contain $c$.
 Then one might ask why Eq. (\ref{accel}) contains $c$ although we assume that the bodies in PCA are nonrelativistic.
 The matter is that Poincare invariant theories do not contain $R$ but we work in dS invariant theory and assume that, although $c$ and $R$ are very large, they are not infinitely large, and the quantity $c^2/R^2$ in Eq. (\ref{accel}) is finite.

-As noted in Sec. \ref{asymm}, dS symmetry is more fundamental than AdS one.
+As noted in Sec. \ref{asymm}, dS symmetry is more general than AdS one.
 Formally, an analogous calculation using the results of Chap.
 8 of \cite{book} on IRs of the AdS algebra gives that, in the AdS case, ${\bf a}=-{\bf r}c^2/R^2$, i.e., we have attraction instead of repulsion.
-The experimental facts that the bodies repel each other confirm that dS symmetry is indeed more fundamental than AdS one.
+The experimental facts that the bodies repel each other confirm that dS symmetry is indeed more general than AdS one.

 The relative accelerations given by Eq. (\ref{accel}) are the same as those derived from GR if the curvature of dS space equals $\Lambda=3/R^2$, where $R$ is the radius of this space. {\it However, the crucial difference between our results and the results of GR is as follows.
-While in GR, $R$ is the radius of the dS space and can be arbitrary, in quantum theory, $R$ is the coefficient of proportionality between $M^{4\mu}$ and $P^{\mu}$, this coefficient is fundamental to the same extent as $c$ and $\hbar$, and a question why $R$ is as is does not arise.} {\bf Therefore, our approach gives a clear explanation why $\Lambda$ is as is.}
+While in GR, $R$ is the radius of the dS space and can be arbitrary, as explained in detail in Sec. \ref{symmetry}, in quantum theory, $R$ has nothing to do with the radius of the dS space, it is the coefficient of proportionality between $M^{4\mu}$ and $P^{\mu}$, it is fundamental to the same extent as $c$ and $\hbar$, and a question why $R$ is as is does not arise.} {\bf Therefore, our approach gives a clear explanation why $\Lambda$ is as is.}